Delphinoid/SDLOpenGLBaseC/README.md

 * Quaternions need to be tweaked, as they give different results at different update rates.
 * Replace strtok() with a better function.
 * Tidy up and unify file parsing functionality to use binary files.
 Each file parsing function pretty much needs a major rework.
 Maybe put them in separate files as well (e.g. textureWrapperIO.c).
 * Tidy up and streamline maths functions.
+In particular, cut back on unnecessary 'pass-by-references' and possibly add support for SIMD intrinsics.
 * A large number of functions need to be cleaned up.
 Look for comments starting with /**.
 * Organize source files into folders.
 Eventually.
 * Phase out SDL?